 Vauxhall Ramble is a dance from "For the Year 1788 Sixteen Country Dances With their proper Figures, for the Harp, Harpsichord, and Violin; as performed at the Prince of Wales's & other Grand Balls and Assemblies.
 Humbly dedicated to the Nobility & Gentry Subscribers to Willis's Rooms, Festino By John Fentum, he intends continuing this work in the same manner as the late F Werner.
 Price 1s 6d."

-The Prince of Wales was later to become George IV and was known for his extravagant entertainments.
-In 1788 he was about to face his first great political challenge with his father's first bout of mental instability precipitating what became know as the Regency Crisis.
+The Prince of Wales, later George IV, was known for his extravagants.
+In 1788, he was about to face his first great political challenge, with his father's first bout of mental instability precipitating what became known entertainment. as the Regency Crisis.

 Willis's Rooms had previously been known as Almack's and continued to be referred to by both names until well into the nineteenth century.
 Willis's was primarily a gambling club to which women were admitted, as well as men.
 Male members proposed and elected the female members, and women proposed and elected the male members.
 It was also famous for its balls which were attended by the cream of Regency society.

-Festino is Italian for a feast or party and it is not clear whether Fetum is referring to particular entertainments at Willis's Rooms or the reference is to The Hanover Square Rooms run by Giovanni Andrea Battista Gallini an Italian dancer, choreographer and impresario which was colloquially known as Festino.
+Festino is Italian for a feast or party, and it is not clear whether Fetum is referring to particular entertainments at Willis's Rooms or the reference is to The Hanover Square Rooms run by Giovanni Andrea Battista Gallini, an Italian dancer, choreographer and impresario, which was colloquially known as Festino.

-John Fentum was probably the son of Jonathan Fentum who had set up as an instrument maker and seller in premises located at 78 The Strand in 1762.
+John Fentum was probably the son of Jonathan Fentum, who had set up as an instrument maker and seller in premises located at 78 The Strand in 1762.
 John took over the premises and the business around 1784.
-In addition to instruments, John sold music, tickets for musical entertainments and was also an accomplished violinist and violist.
+In addition to instruments, John sold music and tickets for musical entertainments and was also an accomplished violinist and violist.
 In the 1787-1788 season, he received £4 4s for playing violin in concerts of the Academy of Ancient Music.
 It is also probable that he played in the band at Willis's Rooms.

-F Werner was Francis Werner formally harpist, dancing master and Master of the Ceremonies at Willis's and the Hanover Rooms who had for some years published collections of fashionable dance music and figures.
+F Werner was Francis Werner, formally harpist, dancing master and Master of the Ceremonies at Willis's and the Hanover Rooms, who had for some years published collections of fashionable dance music and figures.

-Monday 8 May 2017
+Monday, 8 May 2017

 Cosmetics in the 1780's